aforward/writing/blog/1password-bootstrap/readme.md

-# Automation with 1Password CLI
+# Bootstrapping 1Password CLI using Expect
 ## August 27, 2020

 Did you know [1Password has a CLI tool](https://support.1password.com/command-line-getting-started/)?
 Password management and automation